PegionFish/Project-Miskatonic/README.md

-# Operation-Miskatonic
+# Project-Miskatonic

 >  A game engine for TRPG Games.
-> Based on Python
+>  Based on Python 3

 This is a gaming engine that is designed to run TRPG games.
 The Engine itself is modular designed, allow both the developers and the keepers to modify the game for whatever they want.
+The name of this repo is after The Miskatonic University, a fictional university from Cthulhu Mythos which is well-know for its occult collections and research teams.

 ## Table of Contents